-At Vital Health Institute, I take an integrative medicine approach (treating the source of the health complaint versus the symptom to restore optimal health) to healing a person’s body.
+At Vital Health Endometriosis Center, I take an integrative medicine approach (treating the source of the health complaint versus the symptom to restore optimal health) to healing a person’s body.
 I almost always start with the gut.
 I use an approach known as the “5 R program” (Remove, Replace, Reinoculate, Repair, Rebalance).
 I use foods, specific vitamins and herbs, and stress reduction to help repair the gut, re-establish a healthy balance of microbiota, and restore optimal health to our clients.
 I am looking forward to helping you achieve a healthy gut and a healthy body!

 In good health,